A few days ago on my way home in traffic, I saw a bus covered with an advert for a brand of mattress here in Lagos

 Anyone familiar with links to Facebook business pages does not need a soothsayer to tell him that there’s an error in that link.

 As a digital marketer, I felt sorry for the brand.
 They must have spent a lot on this campaign only to have this small mistake ruin it.

 It was a waste of time and money.
 It is evident that whoever gave the final approval for this advert doesn’t know much about digital marketing or social media.

 Brands in Nigeria need to have an integrated approach to their marketing campaigns.

 Those in their marketing department need to work as a team and not in silos.
 Working as a team will help prevent such embarrassing mistakes.

 Everyone makes mistakes.
 I’m guilty too.
 Over the years, I’ve seen and had my fair share of online marketing blunders.
-It’s important to learn from these errors and prevent them from happening again.
+It’s essential to learn from these errors and prevent them from happening again.

 It was in this light that I decided to contact the organisation to highlight their mistake.